 The Duwamish Valley Youth Corps seeks to support and train new generation of community leaders through the support of environmental and health improvement projects.

 DRCC/TAG is a founding member of the Duwamish Alive!
 Coalition, which coordinates twice-yearly multi-site habitat restoration volunteer work parties within the Duwamish watershed.
-Join us on October 17, 2015!
+Thank you for joining us on October 17, 2015!

 DRCC/TAG and guests guide a two hour tour of the Duwamish River Superfund Site.
 Learn about the natural and human history of the Duwamish Valley, environmental health and (in)justice, and the future of Seattleâ€™s very own Superfund cleanup site on this guided tour aboard the Admiral Pete power boat.